universal-ctags/ctags/docs/tracking.rst

    <TICKET#>

-   	means the ticket is closed from the view of fishman tree developers.
+   	means the ticket is closed from the view of exuberant tree developers.
 We don't have to take time for this ticket.

    (TICKET#)

-   	means the ticket is still opened from the view of fishman
+   	means the ticket is still opened from the view of exuberant
 	tree developers.
 We don't have to take time for this ticket.

 ----